coderefinery/documentation/_episodes/05-rtd.md

 `file:///home/user/rtdocs-example/docs/_build/index.html`.
 Adapt the path to the actual path where you have cloned to (the `/home/user` part is almost certainly wrong in your case).

+In order to customize the HTML pages build use the command `sphinx-build -bhtml . _build/html` where the `.` represents the source directory and `_build/html` represents the output directory.

+#### Test HTML pages links

+Inside the cloned repository, run `sphinx-build -W -blinkcheck -d _build/doctrees . _build/html` in order to check the integrity of all external links.

 ### Step 2: Enable the project on [Read the Docs](https://readthedocs.org)